-Bucket quotas, restrictions, and limitations - Amazon Simple Storage Service
+General purpose bucket quotas, limitations, and restrictions - Amazon Simple Storage Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-An Amazon S3 bucket is owned by the Amazon Web Services account that created it.
+An Amazon S3 general purpose bucket is owned by the Amazon Web Services account that created it.
 Bucket ownership is not transferable to another account.

-By default, you can create up to 100 general purpose buckets and 10 directory buckets per Amazon Web Services account.
-You can increase a bucket quota for an account by submitting a quota increase request.
-Requests up to 1,000 general purpose buckets are automatically approved and completed within a few minutes.
-To request an increase, visit the Service Quotas console.
+By default, you can create up to 10,000 general purpose buckets per Amazon Web Services account.
+To request a quota increase for general purpose buckets, visit the Service Quotas console.

 Note